dpays/esteem8app.github.io/docs/contributing-kit/documentation.md

 It use [SteemJS](https://github.com/adcpm/steem) project.

 #### /components
-Set of shared components across application.
+Set of shared components across application used in /pages.

 #### /dialogs
-Set of dialog components.
+Set of dialog components across application used in /pages.

 #### /scripts
 set of scripts used by components.